Gyno - Talk

 • A limp in the breast or underarm area.

-• Darkening or redness of breast.
+• Darkening or redness of the breast.

 • Alteration in size or shape of breast.